 ABOUT THE ARTIST

-Sean Crim is a Los Angeles based artist, working in oil on canvas with a focus on non-objective abstraction.
+Sean Crim is a Los Angeles based artist, primarily working in oil on canvas as well as pastel with a focus on non-objective art.
 He utilizes color, contrast and texture creating bright, powerful and enlightening works of art.
 His work provides a sense of self-enlightenment, positive energy and a look into his own self-creation, desires and person.
-His contemporary style depicts aspects of abstract expressionism involving his emotional and psychological self with his present intuition from personal experiences and mental achievements.
+His contemporary style depicts aspects of non-objection and abstract expressionism involving his emotional and psychological self with his present intuition from personal experiences and mental achievements.
 His art impacts one’s self by taking them to another realm, inner-state and feeling that makes them look deeper within themselves, pushing their boundaries of what they truly want and desire in life and within.